ashrithsridhar/react-redux-database/README.md

 Any database can be added by changing the JSON file and updating the related fields in the files.

+The front-end styling is not done.
+Bootstrap or any other module link react-bootstrap-table2 can be used to style.

 The back-end database has not been linked.
 It is left to the user, whether he/she wants to save the changes.
 For that, a database can be established and the app can be linked, so that the database gets updated for every button click.